Media Chinese International (XKLS:5090) Beneish M-Score: -1.93 (As of Jul. 05, 2026)

 An M-Score of equal or less than -1.78 suggests that the company is unlikely to be a manipulator.
 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Media Chinese International Ltd is a Hong Kong-based investment holding company principally engaged in publishing, printing, and distributing newspapers, magazines, books, and digital content that are written in Chinese.
-The company also provides travel and travel-related services.
-The group operates through various geographical regions, including Malaysia and other Southeast Asian countries, Hong Kong, Taiwan, and North America; however, the company derives the majority of its revenue from the publishing and printing business.
+Media Chinese International Ltd is a Hong Kong-based investment holding company.
+Along with its subsidiaries, it is principally engaged in publishing, printing, and distributing newspapers, magazines, books, and digital content that are mainly written in Chinese.
+It also provides travel and travel-related services in Hong Kong, Taiwan, North America, and Malaysia.
+The group's operating segments are Publishing and printing: Malaysia, which derives maximum revenue, Publishing and printing: Hong Kong and Taiwan, Publishing and printing: North America, and Travel and travel-related services.